amrosaeed/Fluence-Service/Readme.md

 ./scripts/build.sh
 ```

-We update the tests in main.rs to work with the new service.
+We update the tests in [src/main.rs](https://github.com/ben-razor/Fluence-Service/tree/main/quickstart/2-hosted-services) to work with the new service.
 We enter a special character in the string to ensure that special characters are being counted correctly.

-Using the following command we can test that our service is working as expected before deployment:
+Using the following command we test that our service is working as expected before deployment:

 ```bash
 cargo +nightly test --release